dszakallas/concurrency-series/part_1_basics/readme.md

 #### Single threaded, concurrent

-Another way to create a concurrent server is to use [libuv](libuv).
+Another way to create a concurrent server is to use [libuv][libuv].
 It exposes asynchronous non-blocking I/O calls and an event loop.
 Although by using it, our code will be coupled to this library, I still find it better than using obscure, platform-dependent APIs.
-The [implementation](ex-libuv) is still quite complex.
+The [implementation][ex-libuv] is still quite complex.

 Once we initialized our tcp server, we register a listener `handle_socket` for incoming connections.